hanna-tseran/hanna-tseran.github.io/_pages/about.md

 ---

 I am a Project Researcher at the University of Tokyo in the Matsuo Laboratory.
 Previously, I was a Ph.D. student in computer science working in Guido Montúfar's group at Max Planck Institute for Mathematics in the Sciences (MPI MiS) in Leipzig, Germany.
-I also was a student at the International Max Planck Research School for Mathematics in the Sciences (IMPRS MiS).

 I am broadly interested in machine learning, focusing more on the mathematical aspects.
-I am particularly fascinated by the <ins>deep learning theory</ins> for its benefits for understanding deep learning mechanics, knowledgeably designing machine learning models, and ensuring positive societal impacts.
+I am particularly fascinated by <ins>deep learning theory</ins> for its benefits for understanding deep learning mechanics, knowledgeably designing machine learning models, and ensuring positive societal impacts.

 My <ins>research interests</ins> include:
 - expressivity, generalization, and optimization;